-But there’s a lot more to dog training than just the commands sit and stay!
+That’s because there’s a lot more to training a dog than just “sit” and “stay”!
 Dog training also has to do with teaching your dog how to be polite, how to interact with other dogs and people, and how to be respectful overall.

 Dog training can also be used as a preventative measure against behavioral problems like destructiveness and anxiety!